mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 ```
 We can use two forms to get at the member of this structure, either `keys[0]` or `keys->`.
 Theoretically `SystemBuffer` can be a pointer to an array of structures, one per key, we assume it points to only a single key structure.
 We print out the member MakeCode which give us the scan code of the key pressed.

 The scan code and the ascii code are two different kettles of fish.
 Each key on the keyboard is given a number depending upon its physical placement.
-Thus the key a is given a number `30`, the key next to it s is given a number of `31`, etc. The flags member tells us whether the key is **pressed** or **release**. `0` means key press, `1` means key left.
+Thus the key a is given a number `30`, the key next to it s is given a number of `31`, etc. The flags member tells us whether the key is **pressed** or **release**. `0` means key press, `1` means key released.

 Thus our code gets called twice, once for a key press, once for a key release, The `status` member is `0` and the `PendingReturned` member is `1` as the IRP is yet pending, things are not over.
 If we do not call the function `IoMarkIrpPending`, then the final user program waiting for the keystroke will not receive it and the whole system will hang.
 As the IRP is now getting over, the variable `numPendingIrps` will now be reduced by `1`.
 Thus it will have a value of zero.
 Remember in function `abcRead` we increase it by `1`, here we reduce it by one because from our perspective the IRP is over.
 Now we check if the scan code is `30` or `a`.
 We increase it by `1` to `31` or `s`.